dermesser/False/README.md

     Haskell FALSE interpreter
     Waiting for code... (end with Ctrl-D)

-After putting the code either on stdin the user has to signal the end of his input by EOF (Ctrl-D).
-This is not necessary if the code is read from a file (using input redirection).
+After entering the code on stdin the user has to show the interpreter that he's finished; this is done by pressing [Ctrl-D].
+This is not necessary if the code is read from a file (using input redirection: `$ ./FalseExec < script.f`)

-When the interpreter received the EOF signal, it starts processing the code.
+As soon as the interpreter received the EOF signal, it starts processing the code.
 All of the I/O actions of the FALSE script appear below this line:

     ---------- I/O ----------